axboehm/TerrainDesigner/README.md

 # Terrain Designer

-Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively.
+Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively.<br />
-It is made using the Godot game engine.
+It is made using the Godot game engine.<br />

 ![Test Image Hover Description](./readmeImages/test.png)